twistedpair/lustforge.com/content/post/2024-07-01-quick-upgrading-app-engine-java-version.md

   - java-17
 ---

 Java modernization is sweeping over Google Cloud App Engine 🎉.
 While Java 8 support dates back to [circa 2015][0], after many [+1 votes][1] the feature was delivered to App Engine Flex [in 2022][2].
 Now however comes the deprecation reckoning.
-Java 8 must go.
+Java 8 must go, as well as Java 11 shortly thereafter.

 If you've seen this error message, this article is for you: